armadsen/ORSSerialPort/README.md

 Incoming serial data is delivered to your application as it is received.
 A low level library like ORSSerialPort has no way of knowing anything about the structure and format of the data you're sending and receiving.
 For example, you may be expecting a complete packet of data, but receive callbacks for each byte.
 Normally, this requires you to maintain a buffer which you fill up with incoming data, only processing it when a complete packet has been received.
 In order to eliminate the need for manual management and buffering of incoming data, ORSSerialPort includes a request/response API.
 This is implemented by ORSSerialRequest.

-For more information about ORSSerialPort's request/response API, see the [Request/Response API Guide](https://github.com/armadsen/ORSSerialPort/wiki/Request-Response-API), or read the documentation in [ORSSerialRequest.h](https://github.com/armadsen/ORSSerialPort/blob/master/Source/ORSSerialPortRequest.h).
+For more information about ORSSerialPort's request/response API, see the [Request/Response API Guide](https://github.com/armadsen/ORSSerialPort/wiki/Request-Response-API), read the documentation in [ORSSerialRequest.h](https://github.com/armadsen/ORSSerialPort/blob/master/Source/ORSSerialRequest.h), and see the [RequestResponseDemo](https://github.com/armadsen/ORSSerialPort/tree/master/Examples/RequestResponseDemo) example app.

 # Example Projects

 Included with ORSSerialPort is a folder called Examples, containing Xcode projects for small programs demonstrating the use of ORSSerialPort.
-Currently, it contains three examples to demonstrate using ORSSerialPort in Objective-C and Swift Cocoa apps, as well as using it in command line apps.
-You can read more about these three examples on the [ORSSerialPort wiki](https://github.com/armadsen/ORSSerialPort/wiki):
+The following example apps are included:

 - ORSSerialPortCocoaDemo(https://github.com/armadsen/ORSSerialPort/wiki/Cocoa-Demo) - Objective-C GUI app.
 - ORSSerialPortSwiftDemo(https://github.com/armadsen/ORSSerialPort/wiki/Swift-Demo) - Swift GUI app.
 - ORSSerialPortCommandLineDemo(https://github.com/armadsen/ORSSerialPort/wiki/Command-Line-Demo) - Objective-C command line app.
+- RequestResponseDemo(https://github.com/armadsen/ORSSerialPort/wiki/Request-Response-API) - Objective-C and Swift GUI apps demonstrating the use of ORSSerialRequest.

+You can read more about these examples on the [ORSSerialPort wiki](https://github.com/armadsen/ORSSerialPort/wiki).

 # Contributing